Ash515/RandomPasswordGenerator/README.md

-# Random-Password-Generator
+# Random Password Generator 💻📴

-A Random Password Generator is a GUI software which used to generate a random password with users favourable choices like type and sizes.
-This will helps them to easily get their password without thinking in complex manner.💻📴
+- A Random Password Generator is a GUI software which used to generate a random password with users favourable choices like type and sizes.
+- This will helps them to easily get their password without thinking in complex manner.

+# Tech Stack 👨‍💻
+- Python

 <img src="Output.png" width=900>